The Art of Bathing Naked at Baden-Baden’s Friedrichsbad

 The Germans sure know how to take a bath!

-In the German town of Baden-Baden, nestled in the foothills of the Black Forest, more than 210,000 gallons of hot mineral-rich water bubble up daily from 12 thermal springs.
+In Baden-Baden, nestled in the foothills of the Black Forest, more than 210,000 gallons of hot mineral-rich water bubble up daily from 12 thermal springs.
+Not surprisingly, this beautiful spa town has several places to soak.

-And just like you must go to a Turkish hammam in Istanbul, when in Baden-Baden, you must visit the Friedrichsbad!
+And just like you have to go to a Turkish hammam in Istanbul, when in Baden-Baden, you must visit the Friedrichsbad!

 In Baden-Baden, don’t miss bathing at the Friedrichsbad!